Symptoms & Treatment Related To Headaches And Neck Pain

 Follow the diagram of the suboccipital muscles to see the relationship between headache and neck pain.

-Neck Related Headache Symptoms
+Neck Related Headache Characteristics

 Headache & neck pain may be responsive to specific Chiropractic adjustment, therefore seeking a consult may be advisable.

-Causes related to a headache and neck pain vary.
+As we have seen, causes related to a headache and neck pain vary.
 A doctor should be consulted with in diagnosing the possible causes.
 A headache may be related to medications, food allergies or may be indicative of a life threatening condition such as meningitis, which typically presents with headache neck pain & fever, therefore, this should be taken seriously.